 These walls were facilitated in conjunction with the Forest Reycling Project as part of the ‘Colour The Capital’ project.

 The first work placed up by Pez ‘Smile Or Die…’, on Rivington Street, reworking a spot that had featured work from Pez from a previous visit to London

 Pez’s second work ‘Don’t Worry I’m Happy’ placed up on Great Eastern Street.

 Work alongside work from Olivier Robbieu & JXC.

-This wall, placed up in the alleyway leading to Star Yard off of Brick Lane, was created as part of the ‘Colour The Capital’ project from the Forest Recycling Project, who in conjunction with Global Street Art are set to brighten up run down community spaces with a series of nine street art murals around East London, this being the sixth mural created as part of a collaboration with Vovazomb, not yet completed.
+This wall, placed up in the alleyway leading to Star Yard off of Brick Lane, was created as part of the ‘Colour The Capital’ project from the Forest Recycling Project, who are set to brighten up run down community spaces with a series of nine street art murals around East London, this being the sixth mural created as part of a collaboration with Vovazomb, not yet completed.